1. Advice for FirstPort Residents

 4. Visitors and communal activities at your development

 In line with the Government’s advice, everyone must stay at home and must follow social distancing guidelines.
-This means that you should not be having visitors to the development at the present time, and all communal activities should not take place while this Government guidance is in place.
+This means that you should not be having visitors to your home at the present time, and communal activities should not take place while this Government guidance is in place.

 - Site staff: Site staff, such as concierge, handymen and caretakers, will be on site where possible.
 This will be strictly in line with social distancing measures in our concierge receptions and communal areas.
-However, we do expect parcels to be delivered directly to properties where possible, in the interest of safeguarding staff and residents.
+Our site teams are aware that they must not come to work if they or anyone in their household is showing symptoms of Covid-19.
+During this time, we are asking for parcels to be delivered directly to properties where possible, in the interest of safeguarding both residents and staff.
 We will only be issuing spare keys on an emergency basis.
 We also anticipate there may be some occasional gaps in the concierge service due to transport restrictions.

 - Bins & refuse collection: We expect your local authority to maintain refuse collections during this time.
 However, we do need your help to keep rubbish in tied bags and evenly distributed between your development bins please.
 This is important to make sure that bin collections can take place, and that overflowing waste or dumped bulky items are not left blocking access, and to reduce the likelihood of attracting pests or rodents.
 Please be aware that if your development has bin stores and/or refuse chutes, we have tried to temporarily relocate bins to street level, where possible and safe to do so, to make sure that bins can be easily collected even if site staff are unavailable and/or further restrictions are enforced by government.
-A site by site review will take place by our operational teams to arrive at the most sensible compromise for each development.
+Our operational teams have conducted a site by site review to find the most sensible compromise for your development.
 If you notice any refuse issues, please notify your property manager and we will liaise with the local authority and/or key contractors, as required.

 - Lifts: Our main lift contractors have confirmed that they will only be carrying out site visits for entrapments and emergency call outs.
 We would therefore encourage you to use the stairs rather than the lift if this is possible or you are able to do so.
-If you do need to use the lift please make sure you do not share it with anyone outside of your household in order to adhere with social distancing requirements.
+If you do need to use the lift please make sure that you only share the lift with other members of your household.
 In the event of a lift failure please use the emergency call point in the lift and call emergency services on 999 if there are no staff on site.

 - Communal systems: If there is a communal heating system at your development and this were to breakdown, please be aware that response times to repair this are likely to be delayed but will be attended to as soon as possible.
 Please use your domestic immersion heaters where possible.